Class Schedule

 • You must be at least 18 years old

-• Advanced Cardiac Life Support (ACLS) Provider for at least 2 years
+• Currently certified Advanced Cardiac Life Support (ACLS) Provider for at least 2 years

 • Licensed/credentialed in a healthcare occupation where ACLS skills are within that license/credential scope of practice